zainakh/zainakh.github.io/README.md

 # zainakh.github.io
 Personal website made using Jekyll.

+# Running
+Clone or fork the repository and enter
+`bundle exec jekyll serve`
+to run the website on localhost:4000.